DGCLab/PERREO-Pipeline/README.md

 ```

-Software requirements to run this pipeline for bash and R are the following: <br>
+The required software to use PERREO can be installed running the script "installation.sh": <br>

 ```bash
 conda install bioconda::multiqc